MTG/sms-tools/README.md

 How to use
 ----------

-In order to use these tools you have to install python (recommended 3.7.x) and the following modules: ipython, numpy, matplotlib, scipy, and cython.
+In order to use these tools you have to install python (recommended 3.10) and the following modules: ipython, numpy, matplotlib, scipy, and cython.

-In Ubuntu (which we strongly recommend) in order to install all these modules it is as simple as typing in the Terminal:
+In Ubuntu you install these modules by typing in the Terminal:

 <code>$ sudo apt-get install python-dev ipython python-numpy python-matplotlib python-scipy cython</code>

-Ubuntu 20.04 and later requires python3 versions instead:

-<code>$ sudo apt-get install python3-dev ipython3 python3-numpy python3-matplotlib python3-scipy cython3</code>

-In OSX (which we do not support but that should work) you install these modules by typing in the Terminal:
+In OSX you install these modules by typing in the Terminal:

 <code>$ pip install ipython numpy matplotlib scipy cython</code>

-then, for using the tools, after downloading the whole package, you need to compile some C functions.
+then, to use the tools, after downloading the whole package, you need to compile some C functions.
 For that you should go to the directory <code>software/models/utilFunctions_C</code> and type:</p>

 <code>$ python compileModule.py build_ext --inplace </code>